-6. Poverty and unemployment traps
+8. Poverty and unemployment traps

 Government equally concerned about poverty and unemployment traps, in context of incentives as a whole.
 They will remain a key factor in considerations of future tax policy.
 Traps are essentially caused by measures to relieve poverty and unemployment.
 Substantive action to alleviate them through the tax system would be extremely costly.
 Long-term solution must be an increase in wages as a result of a sustained improvement in economic performance.
+(See G6 for comment on SDP proposals.)

-7. Further reduction in NIS?
+9. Further reduction in NIS?

 This year's reduction will benefit private sector by £640 million in 1982-83.
 In addition, employers have been shielded from increases in NIC rates over last two years.
-Cannot comment on possibility of further reductions, which would be expensive.
+Cannot comment on possibilty of further reductions, which would be expensive.

-8. Further action to encourage wider share ownership?
+10. Further action to encourage wider share ownership?